 “We have recently learned that Rhys has NS ideologies which do not align with our vision and we will no longer work with him.”

-King denied the Nazi accusation, saying it was an attempt to steal his work.
+King denied the Nazism accusation, saying it was an attempt to steal his work.

 “These snails that used to be my friends have seen fit to drag my name through mud in an attempt to steal my work.